Cloud-Architekt/cloud-architekt.github.io/_posts/2020-01-21-detection-and-mitigation-consent-grant-attacks-azuread.md

 hidden: true
 ---

-_Popular phishing attacks are using consent (requests) to gain company or user data.
+_Popular phishing attacks are using consent requests to gain access to company or user data.
 In this article we will cover the detection (with Azure Sentinel, Microsoft Cloud App Security or Azure AD portal) and mitigation of illicit consent grant attacks._

 ## Consent Framework and Default (Tenant) Settings
 In the first step it’s very helpful to know the permission and consent framework in the Microsoft Identity platform.
 You need to understand the delegation process and potential attack surface.